Gay male speech: North American English

 Linguists have attempted to isolate exactly what makes gay men's English distinct from that of other demographics since the early 20th century, typically by contrasting it with straight male speech or comparing it to female speech.
 In older work, speech pathologists often focused on high pitch among men, in its resemblance to women, as a defect.
 Since the gay community consists of many smaller subcultures, gay male speech does not uniformly fall under a single homogeneous category.

 Gay "lisp"

-What is sometimes colloquially described as a gay "lisp" is one manner of speech associated with gay speakers of North American English, and perhaps other dialects or languages.
+What is sometimes colloquially described as a gay "lisp" is one manner of speech associated with some homosexual males who speak English, and perhaps other languages too.
 It involves a marked pronunciation of sibilant consonants (particularly /s/ and /z/).
 Speech scientist Benjamin Munson and his colleagues have argued that this is not a mis-articulated /s/ (and therefore, not technically a lisp) as much as a hyper-articulated /s/.
 Specifically, gay men are documented as pronouncing /s/ with higher-frequency spectral peaks, an extremely negatively skewed spectrum, and a longer duration than heterosexual men.
-However, not all gay American men speak with this hyper-articulated /s/ (perhaps fewer than half), and some men who identify as heterosexual also produce this feature.
+However, not all gay American men speak with this hyper-articulated /s/ (perhaps fewer than half), and some heterosexual men also produce this feature.